Mao-KU/JASS/README.md

 # JASS: Japanese-specific Sequence to Sequence Pre-training for Neural Machine Translation

 ## Pre-trained JASS models
-We pre-trained 3 kinds of JASS models: ja+en, ja+ru, ja+en+ru.
+We release 3 kinds of JASS models: ja+en, ja+ru, ja+en+ru.
 For Japanese seq2seq pretraining, we use our proposed JASS methods, while MASS is used for English and Russian.
 Below are the pretrained models:
 |Model|vocabulary|BPE codes|
 ---|---|---
 |JASS(jaen)|||